abdulroufsidhu/orgolink_auth/README.md

 ## License

-This project is proprietary and confidential.
+This project is under GPL 2.0 license.

-## Support

-For issues or questions, please contact the development team.